AmingAndrei/violence.website/content/species/devils/crimson_nymphs.md

 [[index|...]]/[[species]]/[[devils]]/crismon_nymphs.md

-The Crimson Nymph is a semi-vegetal, sentient species of Devil, native to BLACKSPACE.
+The Crimson Nymph is a semi-vegetal, sentient species of Devil, endemic to BLACKSPACE.
 Notable for their unique physiology, garden-centric behaviour, and dual-purpose vocalizations, Crimson Nymphs occupy a distinct ecological and metaphysical niche within their native environment.

 Morphology